-If this is the case you are going to chose someone who knows you well and can speak to them about a domain that is relevant to the PA profession such as your ability to communicate effectively or your science ability.
+If this is the case you are going to choose someone who knows you well and can speak to them about a domain that is relevant to the PA profession such as your ability to communicate effectively or your science ability.

 Who should your letters of recommendation come from?

 You work with what you've got.
 There is ideal and there is real, what most of us have to work with is something in-between.